Dynamic robust duality in utility maximization: Introduction

+where $\hat{X}(t)$ is the optimal wealth process and $\hat{p}_2(t)$ is the adjoint process for the dual problem.
+When $t=T$ this gives the classical duality result above, namely

+A similar result is obtained for the optimal density process for the dual problem.
+As a step on the way, we prove in Section \ref{sec2} a result of independent interest, namely that the existence of an optimal scenario is equivalent to the replicability of a related $T$-claim.

-We then extend the discussion to robust (model uncertainty) optimal portfolio problems (Section \ref{sec5}).
-More precisely, we formulate robust versions of the primal problem \eqref{eq1.3} and of the dual problem \eqref{eq1.8} and we show explicitly how to get from the solution of one to the solution of the other.
+Then in Section 4 we extend the discussion to \emph{robust (model uncertainty)} optimal portfolio problems.
+More precisely, we formulate robust versions of the primal problem \eqref{eq1.3} and of the dual problem \eqref{eq1.8}, we establish a corresponding dynamic identity between processes and we show explicitly how to get from the solution of one to the solution of the other.

 This paper addresses duality of robust utility maximization problems entirely by means of stochastic control methods, but there are several papers of related interest based on convex duality methods, see e.g. the survey paper \cite{FSW} and the references therein.
-We also refer the reader to \cite{Q} where the author uses convex duality to study utility maximization under model uncertainty (multiple priority) and obtains a BSDE characterization of the optimal wealth process in markets driven by Brownian motion.
+We also refer the reader to \cite{Q} where the author uses convex duality to study utility maximization under model uncertainty (multiple prior) and obtains a BSDE characterization of the optimal wealth process in markets driven by Brownian motion.
 In \cite{G}, a robust dual characterization of the robust primal utility maximization problem is obtained by convex duality methods.
-The dual formulation obtained is similar to ours, but there is no BSDE connection.
+The dual formulation obtained is similar to ours, but there is no BSDE connection.\\ None of the above papers deal with a \emph{dynamic} duality.